MichaelKentBurns/BibleModel/ObjectModel/NoteList.md

-@Mermaid markup extracted from Note.mjs
+@Mermaid markup extracted from NoteList.mjs
- # Class: Note
+ # Class: NoteList

- A simple note that is associated with a location in the Bible.
- Notes can be loose (no attachment) but to be useful they usually are attached to a Book, Chapter, Verse, or even an Xref.
+ Please know that this documentation is still IN PROGRESS.

+ A list of Note objects that can be handled as a single unit when being moved from the UI to the REST server, or from the REST server to permanent storage.

+ The attributes of this list mirror the attributes of a Note itself.
+ This is because a NoteList often has attributes that describe the common features of the individual notes themselves.

  ## Responsibilities:
  * id - A unique number at least unique with a single Bible.